TheHive-Project/TheHiveDocs/admin/configuration.md

 }
 ```

-If you connect TheHive with Cortex 2, you must create an user in Cortex, set him an API key and add this key in Cortex server definition in TheHive application.conf.
+If you connect TheHive with Cortex 2, you must create a user in Cortex with the `read, analyze` roles, set an API key and add this key in the Cortex server definition in TheHive `application.conf`.
 For Cortex 1, authentication is not required, the key is not used.

+To create a user with the `read, analyze` role in Cortex 2, you must have at least one organization configured then you can connect to the Cortex 2 Web UI using a `orgAdmin` account for that organization to create the user and generate their API key.
+Please refer to the Cortex [Quick Start Guide](https://github.com/TheHive-Project/CortexDocs/blob/master/admin/quick-start.md#step-7-optional-create-an-account-for-thehive-integration) for more information.

 Cortex analyzes observables and outputs reports in JSON format.
 TheHive shows the report as-is by default.
 In order to make reports more readable, we provide report templates which are in a separate package and must be installed manually:
  - download the report template package from https://dl.bintray.com/thehive-project/binary/report-templates.zip